tucats/ego/LANGUAGE.md

         e.last = l
     }

 This function can be used to set the names in the receiver variable.
 If the function was declared without the "*" marker, the receiver would actually only be a copy of the instance.
 So the function `Name()` above can read any of the values from the receiver, if it sets them it is changing a copy of the instance that only exists while the function is executing, and the values in the `foo` instance are not changed.

 By using the "*" as in the `SetName` example, the receiver `e` isn't a copy of the instance, it is the actual instance.
-So changes made to the reciever `e` will actually be made in the instance variable `foo`.
+So changes made to the receiver `e` will actually be made in the instance variable `foo`.
 An easy way to remember this is that, without the "*", the receiver does not change the instance that makes the call, but with the "*" then changes will affect the instance that makes the call.

 Because specifying a receiver variable and type means the name of the function is scoped to the type itself, you can have multiple functions with the same name that each has a different receiver.
 An example would be to have each type define a `String()` method whose job is to format the information in the value to be read by a human.
 The program can then be written such that it doesn't matter was the type of an instance variable.
 By calling the `String()` function from any instance, it will execute the _appropriate_ `String()` function based on the type.

 Note that types can be nested.
 Consider this example: